-If Not Healthy Check the status of the listed services.
+Status Category If Not Healthy Services: Lists the Access Manager services that this agent has been configured to use.
+Check the status of the listed services.
+Authentication Provider: Indicates whether the agent has been configured to use an authentication contract and assigned a base URL.
 See Section 2.3, "Configuring the Agent for Direct Access," on page 47.
-To view your configuration, click Devices &gt; J2EE Agents > Edit > Manage authorization policies.
+Authorization Provider: Indicates whether the agent has been configured to use To view your configuration, click Devices > J2EE Agents > Edit > Manage authorization policies. authorization policies before granting access.
 For configuration information, see Section 6.1, "Configuring Access Control," on page 89.
+Enterprise Service Provider Configuration: Indicates whether the agent has a trusted relationship with an Identity Server.
+At least one Identity Server must be configured and set up as a trusted authentication source for the agent.
 See Section 2.3, "Configuring the Agent for Direct Access," on page 47 and configure the Trusted Identity Configuration field.
+Configuration Datastore: Indicates whether the configuration datastore is functioning correctly.
 If it isn't functioning correctly, you might need to restore the data from a backup.
-Click Devices > J2EE Agents > Edit > Service Provider Certificates > Signing , and replace the signing key in this keystore.
+Signing and Encryption Keys: Indicates whether the Signing keystore contains a key.
+Click Devices > J2EE Agents > Edit > Service Provider Certificates > Signing, and replace the signing key in this keystore.